swaptacular/swpt_stomp/swpt-stomp.rst

     "application/vnd.google.protobuf",
     "application/msgpack",
   ]
+  not-described-here = true

 Every Swaptacular node MUST publicly provide a STOMP servers manifest file, which describes the STOMP servers that the node runs.
 The RECOMMENDED name for the file is ``stomp.toml``.
-Additional information MAY be provided in other file formats.
+Additional information may be provided in other files and file formats.

 .. [#toml] Tom's Obvious Minimal Language: https://toml.io/en/